administrator2992/mobilenetv3-tiny-pytorch/README.md

-## YOLOV4-Tiny: Implementation of You Only Look Once-Tiny target detection model in Pytorch
+## MobileNetV3 YOLOv4-Tiny: Implementation of You Only Look Once-Tiny MobileNetV3 backbone target detection model in Pytorch
 ---

 ## Table of contents